-The risk can be modified by other genes, the environment or unknown factors.
-Therefore, anyone with a mutated copy of HFE should periodically ask their doctor to check iron levels through hemoglobin, iron in fasting serum, TIBC and serum ferritin.
+The risk can be modified by other genes, the environment, or unknown factors.
+Therefore, anyone with a mutated copy of HFE should periodically ask their doctor to check iron levels through hemoglobin, iron in fasting serum, TIBC, and serum ferritin.

 The goal is to bring ferritin levels in the blood to an ideal range of 50-150ng / mL.
-Depending on the amount of iron overload at the time of diagnosis, reaching normal levels may require several phlebotomies.
+Depending on the amount of iron overload at the diagnosis, reaching normal levels may require several phlebotomies.